-Under the management agreement, we pay our Manager a base management fee quarterly in arrears in an amount equal to 1.50% per annum of the equity of Ellington Financial Operating Partnership LLC, our operating partnership subsidiary (the "Operating Partnership") (calculated in accordance with U.S Generally Accepted Accounting Principles, or "U.S. GAAP," as of the end of each fiscal quarter (before deductions for base management and incentive fees payable with respect to such fiscal quarter)), provided that the equity of the Operating Partnership is adjusted to exclude one-time events pursuant to changes in U.S. GAAP, as well as non-cash charges after discussion between our Manager and our independent directors, and approval by a majority of our independent directors in the case of non-cash charges.
+Under the management agreement, we pay our Manager a base management fee quarterly in arrears in an amount equal to 1.50% per annum of the equity of Ellington Financial Operating Partnership LLC, our operating partnership subsidiary, or the "Operating Partnership," (calculated in accordance with U.S Generally Accepted Accounting Principles, or "U.S. GAAP," as of the end of each fiscal quarter (before deductions for base management and incentive fees payable with respect to such fiscal quarter)), provided that the equity of the Operating Partnership is adjusted to exclude one-time events pursuant to changes in U.S. GAAP, as well as non-cash charges after discussion between our Manager and our independent directors, and approval by a majority of our independent directors in the case of non-cash charges.

-Total base management fees earned for the year ended December 31, 2014 were \$10.8 million as compared to \$9.1 million for the year ended December 31, 2013.
+Total base management fees incurred, net of fee rebates, for the year ended December 31, 2017 were \$9.1 million as compared to \$10.1 million for the year ended December 31, 2016.